 ABOUT THE OWNER

-Employing local staff, and with Peggy Lannon as project manager, the guest house has been renovated and extended to include a deep swimming pool, large sash windows, and an expansive verandah on the first floor overlooking the sea (and incredible sunsets).
+Employing local staff, and with Peggy Lannon as project manager, the guesthouse was renovated and extended to include a deep solar-heated saltwater swimming pool, large sash windows, and an expansive verandah on the first floor framing the sea and incredible sunsets.

-Jonas, originally from Stockholm, is a well-known personality with a long and exciting career behind him.
-Known as a creative and passionate entrepreneur in the gym, restaurant and interior design industries, he managed Koloni Restaurant in the city for several years and then opened a cafe with the same name in Saltsjö-Duvnäs.
+Originally from Stockholm, Jonas is a well-known personality with a long and exciting career behind him.
+Known as a creative and boundary-pushing entrepreneur in the gym, restaurant and interior design industries, he managed Koloni Restaurant in the city for several years and then opened a cafe with the same name in Saltsjö-Duvnäs.

-Gonana Guesthouse is a short 1-hour drive from Darling, and 2 hours from Cape Town International Airport.
-With so much beauty on the way to and from his two homes, his guesthouse and his travel business Gonana TravelJonas have his hands and his heart full.
+Gonana Guesthouse and Cottages are a short 1-hour drive from Darling, and 2 hours from Cape Town International Airport.
+With so much beauty on the way to and from his two homes, his guesthouse and his travel business Gonana Travel, Jonas has his hands and his heart full.